Recruitment

 Recruitment is the overall process of identifying, sourcing, screening, shortlisting, and interviewing candidates for jobs (either permanent or temporary) within an organization.
 Recruitment also is the process involved in choosing people for unpaid roles.
-Managers, human resource generalists and recruitment specialists may be tasked with carrying out recruitment, but in some cases public-sector employment, commercial recruitment agencies, or specialist search consultancies are used to undertake parts of the process.
-Internet-based technologies which enhance all aspects of recruitment are now widespread, including the use of artificial intelligence (AI).
+Managers, human resource generalists, and recruitment specialists may be tasked with carrying out recruitment, but in some cases, public-sector employment, commercial [recruitment agencies], or specialist search consultancies such as Executive search in the case of more senior roles, are used to undertake parts of the process.
+Internet-based recruitment is now widespread, including the use of artificial intelligence (AI).

 Process

+The recruitment process varies widely based on the employer, seniority and type of role and the industry or sector the role is in.
+Some recruitment processes may include;